argoproj-labs/rollouts-plugin-trafficrouter-glooedge/README.md

 If there are multiple routes present in the VirtualHost of a VirtualService, the routes where weights will need to be updated during the rollout must be listed under `routes`.
 Otherwise this setting is optional.
 All routes listed under `routes` must exist.

-Just like with VirtualService-based rollouts, only `multi` RouteActions are supported.
+Just like with VirtualService-based rollouts, both `multi` and `single` RouteActions are supported.

 Complete examples of RouteTable-based canary rollouts can be found in examples/canaries-with-single-routetable/ examples/canaries-with-multiple-routetables/ directories.